 There will be interaction between Project activities and the 'fish habitat' component of the Fish and Fish Habitat VEC (i.e., water and sediment quality, phytoplankton, zooplankton, and benthos) (Table 5.1), However, such interactions are so small relative to the overall environments or populations that they are considered negligible residual effects and hence not significant.
-The 2013 program will not result in any direct physical disturbance of the bottom substrate.
-In future years, placement and retrieval of on bottom cables (OBC) which contain receivers (hydrophones) may cause some small disturbance to the seabed but the area involved and the rapid return to normal suggest no change in the prediction of negligible residual effects on fish habitat of the Study Area.
+The Project will not result in any direct physical disturbance of the bottom substrate.
 Also, the probability is very low of any accidental event (i.e., hydrocarbon release) being of large enough magnitude to cause a significant effect on offshore fish habitat.
-Therefore, except for interactions identified in Table 5.1, no further reference to the 'fish habitat' component of the Fish and Fish Habitat VEC is made in this assessment section.
+Therefore, except for interactions identified in Table 5.1, no further reference to the 'fish habitat' component of the Fish and Fish Habitat VEC is made in this assessment Section.
 Ichthyoplankton, invertebrate eggs and larvae, and macrobenthos are considered as part of the 'fish' component of the Fish and Fish Habitat VEC.